About investing in a project

 Yes.
-When creating an account with Lendahand, you can select either a 'private' or 'business' account.
-You will need to supply a (recent) Chambers of Commerce copy, the statutes of the company and IDs of shareholders with more than 25% stake.
+When creating an account, select either a 'private' or 'business' account.
+You will need to supply a (recent) Chamber of Commerce copy, the company’s statutes, and shareholders’ IDs with more than a 25% stake.

-The legal terms for the loan are part of the terms and conditions.
-You will always get an e-mail with the confirmation of your loan.
-Besides that, you can download the obtained notes per project in My Lendahand.
+The legal terms for the investment are part of the terms and conditions.
+You will always get a confirmation email.
+Additionally, you will receive an email when the project is fully funded.
+You can also download the obtained notes per project in My Lendahand.